 MISSION

 We believe every young person and adult should have an equal opportunity to prepare for, attend, and graduate from college.
-Graduation from any category of postsecondary institution should be achievable and not limited by economic status, family background, or disability.
+Graduation from any category of postsecondary institution should be achievable and not limited by economic status or family background.

-The Council for Opportunity in Education (COE) is a nonprofit organization, established in 1981, dedicated to furthering the expansion of college opportunities for low-income, first-generation students, and students with disabilities in all 50 states, Washington, D.C., the Pacific Islands, and Puerto Rico.
+The Council for Opportunity in Education (COE) is a nonprofit organization, established in 1981, dedicated to furthering the expansion of college opportunities for low-income, first-generation students in all 50 states, Washington, D.C., the Pacific Islands, and Puerto Rico.
 Its membership includes more than 1,000 colleges and agencies.
 Through its numerous membership services, the Council works in conjunction with colleges, universities, and agencies to help low-income students enter college and graduate.
-Nearly 870,000 students and students with disabilities each year receive college access and retention services through our member colleges and agencies.
+Nearly 817,000 students each year receive college access and retention services through our member colleges and agencies.

 Trio Programs